datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 > the process will never receive EOF.

 **Why is the concept of process groups useful with pipes?**
-> If we for instance want to kill, stop or resume the entire piplein it's
+> If we for instance want to kill, stop or resume the entire pipeline it's
 > sufficient for the shell to make one `kill` system call with a negative
 > process id so that it is delivered to all processes in the group.